cycooYT/Age-Generator/README.md

-# Age-Generator---cycoo4
 This is a game made with python.
-Download python to play this at: https://www.python.org/downloads/
+Python is required to play this; download at: https://www.python.org/downloads/